bansalsamarth/bansalsamarth.github.io/_posts/2019-1-7-bjp-congress-converging.md

 ---

 2019 is an election year: political rhetoric will reach its height and economic policy is likely to take a backseat.
 A [Hindustan Times column captures the stories](https://www.hindustantimes.com/india-news/bjp-congress-stories-script-a-political-thriller-in-2018/story-lUI1DBPvsWsLWvi0ivkwDM.html) that the two national parties are telling us about today’s India.

-The narratives revolve around three aspects: quality of life; corruption; and identity, democracy and institutions.
+The narratives revolve around three aspects: *quality of life*; *corruption*; and *identity, democracy and institutions*.

 #### **1. Quality of life**